Introduction

 The way individuals perceive financial risk is deeply connected to how they interpret their own economic security.
 When the feeling of scarcity is present, financial decisions tend to be evaluated with greater caution, because the psychological priority becomes the preservation of existing resources.

-Research on scarcity and decision-making shows that perceived scarcity can increase financial caution and intensify attention toward immediate trade-offs.
-Shah, Mullainathan, and Shafir (2012) explain that scarcity can narrow attention toward immediate concerns, which helps explain why decisions involving uncertainty may seem more difficult when financial resources feel limited.
+Studies of financial scarcity also suggest that limited cognitive bandwidth can make uncertain decisions feel more difficult and immediate trade-offs more important.
+Shah, Mullainathan, and Shafir (2012) explain that scarcity can narrow attention toward immediate concerns, helping clarify why choices involving uncertainty may feel harder when financial resources seem limited.

 This dynamic is particularly relevant in the context of long-term financial planning.
 Decisions such as investing, changing careers, starting a business, or pursuing additional education involve uncertainty.
 Even when these decisions could generate future gains, the scarcity mindset may make the potential risk feel more salient than the possible benefit.